n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 In some languages and orthographies, vowel-based syllables are not permitted to include additional consonants or matras, and certain
-<abbr>GSUB</abbr> substitution features do not occur.
+<abbr title="Glyph Substitution table">GSUB</abbr> substitution features do not occur.
 However, there are often
 known exceptions, and real-world text makes no such guarantees.

 > Note: Shaping engines may choose to treat independent-vowel bases